antimof/UxPlay/README.txt

 1.  `sudo apt-get install libssl-dev libplist-dev libavahi-compat-libdnssd-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-libav gstreamer1.0-plugins-bad`
-2.  `sudo apt-get install gstreamer1.0-vaapi` (For hardware-accelerated Intel graphics, but not nVidia graphics)
+2.  `sudo apt-get install gstreamer1.0-vaapi` (For hardware-accelerated Intel graphics, but not NVIDIA)
 3.  `sudo apt-get install libx11-dev` (for the "ZOOMFIX" X11\_display
     name fix for screen-sharing with e.g., ZOOM)
 4.  `cmake .` (or "`cmake -DZOOMFIX=ON .`" to get a screen-sharing fix